christoarif/FRModel/src/sphinx/source/frmodel/base/D2/frame_channel.rst

 Retriving GLCM
 ==============

-For GLCM, you need to specify its texture and the channel
+For GLCM, you need to specify its feature and the channel.

+See the available features here: :doc:`../../../info/available_channels`

 .. code-block:: python

     f: Frame2D
-    f[..., f.CHN.GLCM.COR(f.CHN.RED)]
+    f.COR(f.CHN.RED)

 ========
 Formulas